 Tuition is due monthly at the FIRST lesson of each month.
 Tuition does not cover charges for books or fees for events.

 The fee for returned checks is $40.
 Students arriving late for lessons will receive only the balance of their time.
-For your convenience, I accept credit card payments via Square or Square Cash in addition to personal checks or cash.
+For your convenience, I accept payments via ApplePay(AppleCash), Zelle or personal checks.

 Students must have an instrument to practice on at home.
 An acoustic piano is preferable, but a touch sensitive, full-sized weighted-action keyboard will suffice.
 Acoustic pianos must be in good working order and tuned regularly (usually once per year).